 If it is a mild hypoglycemia, the so-called rule of 15 should be applied.
 This is: administer 15 grams of fast-absorbing carbohydrates and wait for 15 minutes while resting.

 Once 15 minutes have passed, you should measure the blood glucose level in order to see if it has normalized.
 If hypoglycemia has not been corrected, another 15 grams of fast-absorbing carbs should be administered.

 15G OF FAST-CARBOHYDRATES COULD BE: 1 package of fast absorption glucose , 2 or 3 sugars packets, one glass (*) of sugary soda (‘zero’ or diet sodas don’t work), 1 glass (*) of fruit juice, etc.

 (*) Standard glass-measurements vary by country; we refer to about 125-175ml (4-6oz).

 KEEP IN MIND THAT LIQUIDS ARE ABSORBED FASTER THAN SOLIDS BY THE BODY.

-If you want to quickly-raise blood glucose, the first ones would be preferable.
+If you want to quickly raise blood glucose, the liquid would be preferable.